adjust/cordova_sdk/README.md

 - `costAmount`      the cost amount.
 - `costCurrency`    the cost currency.

-Please make sure to consider our [applicable attribution data policies][attribution-data].
+Please make sure to consider our [applicable attribution data policies](https://github.com/adjust/sdks/blob/master/doc/attribution-data.md).

 **Note**: The cost data - `costType`, `costAmount` & `costCurrency` are only available when configured in `AdjustConfig` by calling `setNeedsCost` method.
 If not configured or configured, but not being part of the attribution, these fields will have value `null`.
 This feature is available in SDK v4.26.0 and above.